irhafidz/PeopleFlux/How to Install KeplerGL.md

 **3. Download the appropriate GDAL version as your Python architecture (mine is 64bit)**

 Go to the GDAL website release [here](http://www.gisinternals.com/release.php) and download the Windows 64 bit.
-I picked the MSVC2017 x64 and will be redirect [to the other page](http://www.gisinternals.com/query.html?content=filelist&file=release-1911-x64-gdal-2-4-4-mapserver-7-4-3.zip).
+I picked the MSVC2017 x64 and it will be redirect [to the other page](http://www.gisinternals.com/query.html?content=filelist&file=release-1911-x64-gdal-2-4-4-mapserver-7-4-3.zip).
 Download GDAL version that is in appropriate with your python architecture.
 There are 4 download files: